 Write like you are having a conversation, not like you are writing a product instruction manual.

-- Read this: How To Improve Readership On Your Blog
+- Read this: How to Get More Blog Readers?

 - And this: I Will Show You How To Make Your Blog More Professional